ocproducts/composr/_tests/codechecker/readme.txt

  - gd2
  - ftp
  - gzip
- - xml (this is no longer an extension in-fact)
+ - xml (this is no longer an extension in fact)
 For all of these, you should use function_exists at some point before using these function sets.
 For other functions you can use function_exists too.
 The checker is smart about function_exists, but not very smart.
 You can do: function_exists('foo')?foo():bar()